 People today are concerned with the way their teeth look and they demand they look as natural as possible.
 They often ask that we lighten their teeth when we fill them so they are whiter.
-At Restorative Dentistry Associates Dr. Stanley Wendt, Jr. is dedicated to giving you, the patient, as good a smile as is possible with today’s technology.
+At Restorative Dentistry Associates Dr. Brian Shaffer is dedicated to giving you as beautiful a smile as possible with today’s technology.
 That’s why we use “tooth-colored” fillings at our San Antonio practice.
 These composite resins can be used for the majority of fillings, which we place to repair teeth that have become broken or decayed.
 Yes, we still have dental silver amalgam, the old silver fillings and from time to time patients still ask for them.
 These patients generally don’t want to pay for the very small increase in cost for the tooth-colored fillings.
 But patients generally ask for “the tooth-colored” fillings and Dr. Shaffer is happy to restore their teeth with these materials.
 To learn more about these unique fillings, contact the friendly staff at our San Antonio practice.

 What are Tooth-colored Fillings?